PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all-zero/no-prune path skips it.
 The surrounding first repair reconciliation and later final signature sanitization are unchanged.
 Lowerer wiring covers all three counters and prune-only behavior independently.

+The earlier shared boundary also depends on the three-runner singleton-channel/duplicate-fan-out/consecutive-Reshape cluster.
+Although the generic recovery utility now preserves callback results, this specific runner and the lowerer's private helper still discard them.
+A strict expected-failure contract requires the ordered three-dictionary tuple without changing owner order, shared state scope, arguments, diagnostics, or any call site.
+Production remains unchanged at this characterization checkpoint.